emanuele-f/PCAPdroid/README.md

 PCAPdroid is a privacy-friendly open source app which lets you track, analyze and block the connections made by the other apps in your device.
 It also allows you to export a PCAP dump of the traffic, inspect HTTP, decrypt TLS traffic and much more!

 PCAPdroid simulates a VPN in order to capture the network traffic without root.
-It does not use a remote VPN server, as data is processed locally on the device.
+It does not use a remote VPN server, instead data is processed locally on the device.

 <p align="center">
 <img src="https://raw.githubusercontent.com/emanuele-f/PCAPdroid/master/fastlane/metadata/android/en-US/images/phoneScreenshots/1.jpg" width="190" />